jeffreyhwatson/sakura/.ipynb_checkpoints/README-checkpoint.md

 ## Linear Regression Assumptions

 The model and data were found to adhere to most of the assumptions of linear regression.
-The only assumption broken was the homoscedasticity of the residuals.
+The only assumption broken was homoscedasticity of the residuals.

 ## Conclusion